 What Can I Expect To Pay For Medicare?

 While some people may be under the impression that Medicare is free for everyone who qualifies, this isn’t true.
 Medicare is usually less expensive than regular insurance, but there are still premiums to pay.
-The cost of premiums can vary wildly, and fluctuate from year to year.
+The cost of premiums fluctuate from year to year.

 Part A premium